By Kevin Caners

 But Florian’s main strategy in tackling such a big project?
 Keep it simple: “You only get as complicated as you need at any given moment.
 You need to make sure that you start out with a simple system and develop your way forward from there, especially if you’re working on a product that’s this big.
 Healthy and maintainable yet complex systems are built from well-designed, simpler, and smaller modules.
 You have to eat an elephant one piece at a time.”

 The second key according to Florian is to make sure whatever decision you make is backed up by the people that actually need to use the product.
 “You don’t put out anything that’s not tested.
 First you put it in front of an actual user and say, ‘Run me through this.
-Show me how you would achieve your goals using with this tool.’
+Show me how you would achieve your goals using this tool.’
 That way you can learn and improve your work based on what real users do, because people never quite use the product in the way you intended it.
 We work closely with HERE’s user research team to put out a thoroughly tested product.”

 “The Potential is Unbelievable”